QHose/qlik-cloud-jwt-lambda-example/README.md

-# Embed Qlik Sense sheet with anonymous users using a JWT created locally (server side of your web server)
+# Embed Qlik Sense Cloud sheet with anonymous/local user using JWT

-An example web page using JSON web tokens to process authorization to a Qlik Cloud tenant using JWT to insert the dummy user/group memberships to simulate anonymous users.Beaware that anonymous usages in currently not available in Qlik Cloud (as opposed to Client Managed where you could create an anon virtual proxy)
+An example web page using JSON web tokens to process authorization to a Qlik Cloud tenant using JWT to insert the (dummy) user/group memberships to simulate anonymous users.
+Beaware that anonymous usages in currently not available in Qlik Cloud (as opposed to Client Managed where you could create an anon virtual proxy).

+>You can also connect to your own identity software, and just get the userID and group memberships and inject it into the JWT token.

+# Introduction of use cases
+This software can
+* present you a simple HTML page in which a sheet is embedded from a SaaS tenant you configured in the `.env` file.
+*   setup your "empty" SaaS tenant by inserting some groups and creating an Idp

+# Run the code
+- update the .env file in the project root directory with your credentials
+- update your [qlik tenant web integration id](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-adminster-web-integrations.htm) to include `https://localhost:3000`
+- Publish an app in a space, make a note of the app id and the sheet id (view in browser url bar) and insert into the `.env` file.
+- Only needed if you did not yet create an IdP and already have groups in your system: Create an Oauth client (see below)
+- go to project source directory in powershell/cmd and run `npm install` and next  `node server.js`
+- open your browser and view https://localhost:3000/
+- use [httptoolkit](https://httptoolkit.com/) tool to view the network traffic

+# Create tenant specific OAUTH client

+* Follow the [steps](https://help.qlik.com/en-US/cloud-services/Subsystems/Hub/Content/Sense_Hub/Admin/mc-create-oauth-client.htm) to create a `web` OAUTH client, select the option `Allow Machine-to-Machine (M2M)`.
+Skip step 6: Leave the redirect fields empty.
+Click Copy to clipboard to save the client ID and client secret for later use.
+Store the client secret in a secure location.
+Click Done.
+* next you have to edit your new OAUTH client, and set the `consent method` to `trusted`.
+You have two options for consent: Required and Trusted.

-# The authentication flow
+# The authentication flow in the source code

 - The anonymous user accesses the site with the embedded content from the Qlik Cloud tenant.
     - (`server.js` - `app.get("/")`